 Huskies require high volumes and intensity of exercise in order to be happy.
 One adult husky could easily keep your whole family fit, they really do have that much energy and desire to play.

-If you are not prepared to give your husky at the very least 2 hours of throwing the ball in the park, jogging, hiking, and running then it would be better to consider a different breed requiring lower activity levels.
+If owners are not prepared to give their adult husky at least 2 hours of activity, jogging, hiking, and running then it would be better to consider a different breed requiring lower activity levels.

-Ideally, you should take your husky out for two 1-hour walks / exercising periods per day.
+Ideally, owners should take their adult husky out for two 1-hour walks per day.

 When Can You Take Your Husky Puppy Outside?